-1. To start the process of building a new form, Click + Create Form in the top right corner of the Forms page.
+1. To start the process of building a new form, click the Create Form button at the top of the page.

-2. In the window that displays, first enter a name for your form, then click Submit.
-This name will display on your forms page, so be sure to give it a name descriptive enough to differentiate it from your others.
+3. Enter a name for your form.
+This name is internal-only and will display on your forms page, so be sure to give it a name descriptive enough to differentiate it from your others.

 Adding Form Fields: